A Story from Baltimore: When Hope Meets a Hungry Community

 Rev. Williams launched NLFP in 2016 with a clear vision: no family in East Baltimore should face hunger alone.
 The neighborhood is one of the most economically challenged communities in the region, and the need is great.

-A woman in an apron prepares a large pot of food in a community kitchen, surrounded by cooking utensils and containers of ingredients.
-The kitchen features bright orange walls and stainless steel equipment, highlighting an active food preparation environment.
+A woman in an apron prepares food in a commercial kitchen, stirring a large pot while surrounded by stainless steel bowls and containers of ingredients.
+The kitchen features orange walls and stainless steel appliances, highlighting a busy food preparation environment.

 But their calling goes far beyond food distribution.
 The ministry now pours into the lives of individuals facing homelessness, addiction, food insecurity, and the heavy responsibility of raising grandchildren on limited incomes.
 With each person who walks through their doors, the team chooses to love deeply and serve faithfully.
 Today, NLFP serves 500–600 people a day, three days a week.